-Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit in accordance with Singapore Standards on Auditing.
-Because of the matters described in the Basis for Disclaimer of Opinion paragraph, however we were not able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion.
+We do not express an opinion on the accompanying financial statements of the Group and the statement of financial position and statement of changes in equity of the Company.
+Because of the significance of the matters described in the Basis for Disclaimer of Opinion section of our report, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on these financial statements.